Club Dread

 Club Dread (also known as Broken Lizard's Club Dread) is a 2004 comedy slasher film directed by Jay Chandrasekhar and written by and starring the comedy troupe Broken Lizard, Chandrasekhar, Kevin Heffernan, Steve Lemme, Paul Soter, Erik Stolhanske, Brittany Daniel, and Bill Paxton.
 The film follows a group of staff members on a tropical island resort, where an unknown killer begins a murder spree.
+It’s an international co-production film between the United States and Mexico.

 Though the story is set on an island in Costa Rica, filming took place in Mexico.

 Club Dread was released on February 27, 2004, and grossed $7.6 million at the box office on a budget of $8.6 million, becoming a financial failure.
 The film received mixed-to-negative reviews from critics.

 Plot

 Pleasure Island is a resort off the coast of Costa Rica, owned by famous, washed-up musician Coconut Pete.
 Staff members Rolo, Stacy, and Kelly sneak into the jungle to have sex, where they are ambushed and murdered by a masked figure.
+Meanwhile, Lars, the new fill-in masseur, arrives at the resort.

 The resort staff discover another body behind the kitchen, and Dave relates a story about a former employee named Phil Colletti who lost his mind and murdered his fellow staff members, before castrating himself and running away.
 Putman alerts the others when he finds Cliff murdered in a hedge maze.
 A message left by the killer suggests that he is targeting only the staff.
-All communication devices and transportation have been stolen or destroyed.
+It later comes out that notes being left by the killer relate to Coconut Pete’s songs.
+All communication devices and transportation have been stolen or destroyed while the staff tries to keep the guests from being panicked.

 Hank, a former FBI serial killing investigator, convinces the staff to continue with their jobs and allow him to catch the killer.
-Two staff members decide to warn the guests and they too are murdered by the killer.
+Two staff members decide to warn the guests and they (alongside Hank) are soon found dead by the hands of the killer.

 The staff begins to suspect one of the guests, Penelope.
 Juan, believing her innocent, tries to eliminate her as a suspect.
 Putman disappears into the jungle after having a nightmare.
 Sam and Dave find a shrine of photos of Lars and his friends, in which all of the faces except Lars' have been replaced with Pete's; suspicion turns on Lars and the staff lock Lars in the resort's drunk tank.
 The killer attempts to kill Jenny by dropping a television into the swimming pool, but Jenny escapes just in time, ultimately killing Dirk and causing a power failure.
 Putman returns, and he and Jenny deduce that Lars is not the killer, and return to the drunk tank to release him, only to find that he has escaped.